vijayboopathy/book-puppet-fundamentals/manuscript/chapter1-introduction.md

 ## When to Use Puppet ?
 You should consider using puppet if,

 * Configuration Management + Change Management: You have many nodes to deploy with changes happening often.
 You need to update the nodes and applications running on those often.
-* Auto Correct Configuration Drifts: When your organization has to comply to policies and you need an ability to convert those policies into a code which would auto correct and bring the nodes into the policy in case of configuration drifts.
+* Compliance and Audit: When your organization has to comply to policies and you need an ability to convert those policies into a code which would auto correct and bring the nodes into the policy in case of configuration drifts.
+* Software Delivery : If you are in buisness of building software and delivering as ova images or similar, puppet is better approach to deliver the product and push updates to it.

 ## Who is it for?